pmeskers/lets_javascript/README.md

 ); // this will render an empty div
 ```

+*Note: This differs from the React's Test Utilities `mockComponent` function by choosing not to render any children of mocked components.*

 **setup()**

 This function should be called before any other ReactHelper methods are.
 In this scaffold, it is done globally in `spec/helpers/spec_helper.js`.